 - Gather evidence.
-Write down contact information for drivers, passengers, and witnesses; and take photos of the crash scene, relevant road or weather conditions, injuries, and property damages.
+Write down contact information for drivers, passengers, and witnesses.
+Take photos of the crash scene, relevant road or weather conditions, injuries, and property damage.

 - Seek immediate medical attention.
 It's important to see a doctor as soon as possible after an accident so he or she can diagnose, document, and treat related injuries.

 - Be careful when speaking to insurance adjusters.
 Insurance company representatives often ask personal injury claimants to provide recorded statements about the accident.
 Not only is this not required, but it also isn't recommended, as the information in this statement can be misconstrued in an effort to pay victims less than they deserve.

 - Contact an attorney.
 Litigation involving ride-sharing drivers and companies can be extremely complex.
 An attorney will advise people injured in Uber crashes on issues such as dealing with insurance companies, determining fault and potentially liable parties, and other critical aspects of filing a claim.